 The Healthy Campus Initiative was introduced by Chancellor Gene Block to UC President Janet Napolitano and the other UC chancellors at a meeting in January 2014; it was at this meeting that the concept of HCI inspired President Napolitano to establish the UC Global Food Initiative (GFI) to harness the expertise of the UC to address issues of food and hunger for California, the country and the world.
 Experts from various fields representing different UC campuses formed GFI working groups focusing on food-related subjects.
 UCLA-led GFI projects include a healthy dining website and toolkit for k-12 school districts; a template for implementing healthy vending on campuses that is income neutral; a food law clinic; and a food literacy framework for the UC system.

-In the below project briefs, HCI has summarized some of our most innovative and successful projects, research, and partnerships that we are excited to share with other university campuses and beyond!
+In the below project briefs, Semel HCI Center has summarized some of our most innovative and successful projects, research, and partnerships that we are excited to share with other university campuses and beyond!

 - The Protein Flip: Integrating Operations and Research with UCLA’s new Flex Bar at De Neve Dining Hall

 - A Healthier Vending Program: Implementation and Evaluation